NovaPhoenix/Freebrew/README.md

+## **NOTE: DO NOT RUN THIS ON YOUR 3DS.
+IT'S NOT VERY DESTRUCTIVE, BUT YOU'VE BEEN WARNED.
+THIS REPO IS FOR ARCHIVAL PURPOSES**

 # Freebrew
 Looking to pirate on your 3ds?
 You've come to the right place!
 Pirates finally get what they deserve!